pwittchen/SearchTwitter/README.md

 Overview
 --------

-User can search tweets with a given keyword as he or she types or by pressing search icon.
-Application has infinite scroll.
+User can search tweets with a given keyword as he or she types or by touching search icon.
+Moreover, application has so called infinite scroll for tweets.
 Implementation of the dynamic search is quite simple thanks to RxJava and Reactive Programming principles.

 Configuration of Twitter API keys and tokens
 --------------------------------------------